collaboracode/2022website/README.md

+## TODO: finish working on auth
+- get blog/new working again
+- add backend checks for roles
+- maybe have a db of users and their roles

 ## TODO: Make modal display on welcome submit - this is done
 ## TODO: upgrade to nextjs 13 and get cookies working
 ## TODO: improve migrations system